MEET OUR TEAM

 -

-Shelly (she/her) is the Intake Coordinator at Upstate Counseling who has worked within various medical specialties for over a decade.
+Shelly (she/her) is the Billing Coordinator at Upstate Counseling who has worked within various medical specialties for over a decade.
 She is a major advocate for mental health treatment and has seen first-hand how beneficial it can be.
 Shelly takes pride in being able to help people get the support they want or need.

 In her free time, Shelly loves reading, hanging out with her dog, being creative, and being in nature.